 Research Experiences for Graduate Students (REGS)

 The graduate program in our department has a wide variety of research and teaching activities for students.
-The REGS program specifically focuses on the transition from coursework to research for University of Illinois graduate students and a limited number of students invited from other institutions.
+The REGS program specifically focuses on the transition from coursework to research for University of Illinois graduate students.
 It is funded by grant DMS 08-38434 from the National Science Foundation through its Mentoring through Critical Transition Points (MCTP) program.
 The grant supports only U.S. citizens and permanent residents.
 The grant ends on May 31, 2014.

 The program has two components: